 A participant who is not receiving any subsidy, but whose HAP contract is still in force, may request a voucher to move to a different unit.
-COC must issue a voucher to move unless it has grounds to deny assistance under the program regulations.
-However, if COC determines no subsidy would be paid at the new unit, COC may refuse to enter into a HAP contract on behalf of the family.
+The PHA must issue a voucher to move unless it has grounds to deny assistance under the program regulations.
+However, if the PHA determines no subsidy would be paid at the new unit, the PHA may refuse to enter into a HAP contract on behalf of the family.